fallahn/svs/readme.md

 After the ID byte, each packet is then followed by one of these structs, packed as an array, depending on which ID the packet has.

-    //note that final packet size received from the websocket includes the entire name string in utf-8, appended to this struct struct PlayerInfo
+    //note that final packet size received from the websocket
+    //includes the entire name string in utf-8, appended to this struct struct PlayerInfo
     {
         byte clientID;